Sunday, July 25, 2021

 The message that Jesus taught during his ministry is an active and revolutionary call to action for the human race.

 It's not a mystical or mysterious process of transformation that he calls us to, but a practical and real one.
+It's not a call to medtate on our Vella buttons and dive deep into ourselves.

 Doing good on behalf of others stands at the very core of the Gospel Jesus preached.